baumths/flutter_tree_view/README.md

 # flutter_fancy_tree_view [![pub package](https://img.shields.io/pub/v/flutter_fancy_tree_view.svg)](https://pub.dev/packages/flutter_fancy_tree_view)

-A [Flutter] collection of widgets and slivers that helps you bring life to your hierarchical data.
+A [Flutter] collection of widgets and slivers that helps bringing your hierarchical data to life.

 This package builds a flat representation of tree structures and lazily renders tree nodes to the screen on scroll using callbacks.
 This allows for tree nodes